 All rivers are different.
 Most rivers in the world are rated on the International Scale of Whitewater I – VI.

 Class III: “wet and fun”

 Each of our rafting options details the class of rapids you will experience to help you decide which trip would be best for you and your group.
 Even though rapids are designated a class, they can vary up or down a level depending on the amount of river flow.

 Mild to Wild Rafting and Jeep Trail Tours, Inc. offers trips for all adventure levels on a raft, inflatable kayak and paddle board, and in the high country in our custom jeep trail tour vehicles.

-How deep is the river?River depth changes at different points depending on the gradient and width of the river.
+River depth changes at different points depending on the gradient and width of the river.

-Can we bring cameras or video cameras?We suggest bringing waterproof, disposable cameras and leaving the video camera at home unless it is waterproof.
+We suggest bringing waterproof, disposable cameras and leaving the video camera at home unless it is waterproof.
 There is no guarantee that your camera and video camera will not get wet.
 The best rule of thumb is, if you don’t want it to get wet or lose it, don’t bring it!

-Do we have to paddle?There are different types of raft boats used for different situations.
+There are different types of raft boats used for different situations.
 Oar framed boats allow the guide to use a pair of oars to control and move the raft.
 Often, customers paddle along with the guide according to his or her commands.
 Since the guide essentially has control, guests may opt to get involved and help paddle or simply sit back and enjoy the scenery.
 “Paddle” boats do not have the frame so participants and the guide all have a paddle.
 No experience is necessary for either type of raft configuration.
 The guide will teach you how to paddle in your pre-trip instruction and safety orientation.

 On our high adventure trips (Upper Animas and Piedra) all participants are required to paddle.
 On many intermediate adventure trips, most participants in the raft may be required to paddle, depending on the river.